-Food Nation's Visitor Centre in central Copenhagen and in Agro Food Park in Aarhus welcomes international delegations, providing them with an introduction to Danish capabilities within food and agriculture.
-An interactive installation at the centre gives visitors an up-to-date overview of the food value chain based on their individual interests.
-It is the ideal starting point before visiting Danish food producers and production facilities.
+Food Nation's Visitor Centre in central Copenhagen welcomes international delegations, providing them with an introduction to Danish capabilities in agriculture and food.
+An interactive installation at the centre offers visitors an up-to-date overview of the food value chain based on their individual interests.
+It serves as the ideal starting point before visiting Danish food producers and production facilities.

-An inspiring preview is also available from the Food Nation digital universe.
-Here, inspirational publications, webinars, videos and talks provide insights into how Denmark can contribute to the green transition.
-Visit the digital platform at www.foodnation.virtual-hive.live where you can dive into solutions and products of the Danish sectors of dairy, pig, and seafood.
+An inspiring preview is also available on Food Nation's website.
+Here, you can explore inspirational publications, cases, webinars, podcasts, videos, and talks that provide insights into how Denmark contributes to the green transition.
+The website also features a virtual display of food value chains, where you can delve into solutions and products from Denmark's dairy, pig, and seafood sectors.

-Food Nation is a great place to start learning about how Denmark can support sustainable development through collaboration.
-Find out more about our services, the Danish food arena and arrange a visit to the Food Nation visitor centre at www.foodnationdenmark.com
+Food Nation is a great place to begin learning how Denmark supports sustainable development through collaboration.
+Find out more about our services, the Danish food sector, and how to arrange a visit to the Food Nation Visitor Centre at www.foodnationdenmark.com.